DEVOTIONALS

 ACTION:

-Now that you know what is good for you, what is your response?
+Now that the scriptures have outlined what is good for us, what is

-Are you willing to stop following the patterns of the world, have
+our response?
+Are we willing to stop following the patterns of the

-your mind renewed, determine God’s good and perfect will for
+world, have our mind renewed, determine God’s good and perfect

-you, and start following His plan for your life?
+will for us, and start following His plan for our life?

-We all enjoy the approval of others, so we should naturally have
+We enjoy the approval of others, so we should naturally have a

 their efforts to follow God’s will for their lives (it is a judgment

-reserved for Christians that is different and separate from the
+reserved for Christians which is different and separate from the

 judgment of sinners).